scottd018-demos/terraform-aws-lambda-required-tags/README.md

 4. The function performs logic to tag instances based on the `REQUIRED_TAGS_KEYS` and `REQUIRED_TAGS_VALUES` environment variables.
 5. Logs are sent to a CloudWatch log group for review.

+## Limitations

+This was specifically created for ROSA (EC2 instances/volumes) but may be adopted to your use case without much work.
+As it pertains to ROSA, tags are typically controlled by a fleet management plane that SRE controls.
+This means that **you may not modify managed tags and you may not delete managed tags**.
+This is only for the purposes of **adding new tags!!!**.